Kamfers Dam

 Kamfers Dam is a privately owned permanent water body of 400 ha, situated to the immediate north of Kimberley, South Africa.
 The wetland was originally an ephemeral pan, often dry and dependent on rain water.
 In recent times its water level rose due to the input of constant runoff and treated water from the growing city of Kimberley.

-The area of water at the dam has become a major breeding site for lesser flamingos since construction of an artificial island.
+The area of water at the dam has become a major breeding site for lesser flamingos since the construction of an artificial island.
 The dam and surrounding 380ha wetland area are designated as a conservation zone in the city's draft spatial development plan.
-As of 2008 though, pollution and rezoning of nearby land for the proposed Northgate development became a contentious issue, with conservationists raising alarm.
+In 2008, pollution and rezoning of nearby land for the proposed Northgate development became a contentious issue, with conservationists raising alarm.

 Lesser flamingos

 The dam harbours high concentrations of blue-green algae (Spirulina spp) and diatoms (Cyclotella spp.), the main food sources for its plentiful lesser flamingos.
-The dam typically supports 20,000 lesser flamingos, but occasionally over 50,000 lesser flamingos are present, a large proportion of the subregion's total population.
+The dam typically supports 20,000 lesser flamingos, but occasionally over 50,000 individuals are present, a large proportion of the subregion's total population.
 The birds are mobile and commute between the major feeding sites in southern Africa.

 Construction of island

 The dam has become an important breeding site for lesser flamingos since an artificial S-shaped breeding island was constructed in September 2006.
 Ornithologist Mark D. Anderson enlisted the help of a local company Ekapa Mining, who moved 26,000 tons of material to create the island.
 All was delivered along a narrow 200m causeway, and deposited in an S-shape to create two bays.

-A submerged pump driven by solar panels delivers water to four ponds where the flamingos can collect clay to build the nest turrets.
-A thousand artificial nest turrets were constructed in the hope that flamingos would settle on the island, and within weeks some 10,000 birds arrived.
+A submerged pump driven by solar panels delivers water to four ponds where the flamingos can collect clay to build their nest turrets.
+A thousand artificial nest turrets were constructed in the hope that flamingos would settle on the island, and within weeks some 10,000 birds had arrived.
 These birds departed for winter but a larger flock of some 20,000 returned in September 2007 and commenced breeding over the midsummer months, ignoring the man-made turrets and building their own.